Fine Needle Aspiration (Fine Needle Biopsy)

 Fine needle aspiration is accurate when done by an experienced health care provider and read by an experienced cytopathologist (a physician who specializes in checking cells under a microscope).

 The procedure is less invasive than a core needle biopsy and the chance of infection or bruising is very small.

 One drawback of fine needle aspiration is the needle can miss a tumor and take a sample of normal cells instead.

 If this happens, the biopsy will show cancer doesn’t exist when in fact, it does.
 This is called a false negative result and delays diagnosis.
 The false negative rate of fine needle aspirations of lumps that can be felt is low, about 2-4 percent [7,10-11].

 Another drawback of fine needle aspiration is the cell samples give limited information about the tumor.
-For example, they often cannot tell whether a tumor is non-invasive breast cancer (ductal carcinoma in situ) or invasive breast cancer.
+For example, they often can’t tell whether a tumor is non-invasive breast cancer (ductal carcinoma in situ) or invasive breast cancer.

 The cells removed by fine needle aspiration must also be checked by an experienced breast cytopathologist, and not all hospitals have one.